aoyin1106/VG101/Assignment 2/README.txt

 Ex.3 - Recursion

 Input format:
-    A positive integer n which is not bigger than 999,999,999 and a step=1 for the recursion function Output format:
+    A positive integer n which is not bigger than 999,999,999 and a step=1 for the recursion function.
+Output format:
-    A string which read n as proper numbers in english word
+    A string which read n as proper numbers in english word.

 Example input:
     x = ex3_recursion(100345012,1)